 - 1.5.1 The average gross efficiency (excluding combined heat and power) of coal-fired power plants is projected to increase slightly from 35% in 2007 to 40% in 20305.
 New power plants being planned are based on advanced technologies.
-Supercritical technology is expected to be widely used in the medium term, with advanced ultra-supercritical technology and integrated gasification combined-cycle plants becoming more widespread after 2020. - 1.5.2 Equipment and equipment manufacturing technology is witnessing significant modernisation while new technology is also being adopted in the manufacturing processes.
-Technological advancements, like smart grids, and policies on emission reduction will influence the future direction taken by the power sectors in various countries and electrical equipment industries. - 1.5.3 Developed economies are witnessing a trend of slowing growth in electricity demand.
-Emerging economies such as China and India are expected to continue augmenting their existing power capacities and infrastructures, to meet their ever increasing demand for power.
-While thermal sources of power generation will continue to account for a major share of the global capacity addition, there is a visible shift towards renewable sources of energy in developed nations.
-Technological advancement in both power generation and T&D equipment remains a key focus area in global markets and is expected to drive the next phase of growth in the sector.
+Supercritical technology is expected to be widely used in the medium term, with advanced ultrasupercritical technology and integrated gasification combined-cycle plants becoming more widespread after 2020. - 1.5.2 Equipment and equipment manufacturing technology is witnessing significant modernisation while new technology is also being adopted in the manufacturing processes.
+Technological advancements, like smart grids, and policies on emission reduction will influence the future direction taken by the power sector and electrical equipment industry in various countries.

-5World Energy Outlook 2009
+5 World Energy Outlook 2009